Vietnam.vn - Nền tảng quảng bá Việt Nam

 Videos about the "biographies" of Brainrot characters attracted millions of views just a few days after being posted.

-“Overexposure to this type of content in children and adolescents can lead to a decrease in the ability to maintain attention, an increased tendency to seek immediate stimulation.
+“Children and adolescents exposed to too much of this type of content can lead to a decrease in the ability to maintain attention, an increased tendency to seek immediate stimulation.
 At the same time, the brain gets used to the fast pace of receiving information, making it difficult to focus on tasks that require deep or prolonged thinking.
 This directly affects memory, language development and logical thinking ability.

 For children, high-frequency exposure to Brainrot also increases irritability when not stimulated (for example, when the video is suddenly turned off); the risk of language deviation when children imitate meaningless sentences or incorrect grammar in the video," Dr. Nguyen Van Tuong emphasized.